WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Montane, subalpine.
 Woodlands, meadows.
 Summer.

 A large colony of tall plants with elongated yellow flower clusters and three-parted leaves is easy to spot and identify; you are looking at the common and lovely Golden Banner.
-The plants grow quickly after snow melt and by late spring large colonies are in bloom under the Aspens.
+The plants grow quickly after snow melt and by late spring large colonies are in bloom under Aspens.
 Like so many plants that form large colonies, Golden Banner spreads from underground roots.
 Thermopsis montana enjoys cool, moist forests and is often surrounded by lush vegetation.

 Thomas Nuttall, famed 19th century collector, taxonomist, and teacher, collected this species in Wyoming in 1834 on the Wyeth Expedition.

-Thermopsis montana (Golden Banner)
+Thermopsis montana

 Fabaceae (Pea Family)